Services For You

 Lasting Power of Attorney

 No one wants to think about what would happen to them or loved ones if they were to have an accident or suffer from an illness that resulted in the loss of mental capacity preventing them from making their own decisions.
-However, if that happened, the problems it can create can be heartbreaking and worrying for all concerned.
+However, if that happens, the problems it can create can be heartbreaking and worrying for all concerned.

 Our experienced Lasting Power of Attorney Solicitors can provide the expertise and guidance surrounding all areas of LPA and the Mental Capacity Act, please call on 023 9244 8100 or make an online enquiry to find out how we can help you.